anthonyborriello/fast-sms/README.md

 ## Prerequisites

 To use this script, you need:
-- A modem connected to your system.
+- A USB modem connected to your system (e.g., Huawei E-3531, ZTE MF-627, Huawei K3765, or Huawei E392 for LTE).
 - [Gammu](https://wammu.eu/gammu/) installed on your system. (e.g., `sudo apt install gammu`)
 - Proper configuration of Gammu to use the correct tty device (e.g., `/dev/ttyUSB0`).